10.6 Abuse Concern and Reporting Scenario

 During evening care, Mrs. Nolan becomes tearful when you help her change into a gown.
 You notice a large bruise on her upper arm and smaller bruises near her wrist.
 She quietly says an aide on the last shift grabbed her because she was too slow.
 She asks you not to tell anyone because she is afraid the aide will be angry.
 At the same time, her roommate says money is missing from a bedside drawer.

 This scenario brings together resident rights, safety, communication, scope of practice, and Texas registry consequences.
 A CNA does not decide whether abuse definitely occurred.
-A CNA must report suspected abuse, neglect, exploitation, or misappropriation according to facility policy and the chain of command.
-Immediate reporting protects the resident and allows the facility and required authorities to respond.
+A CNA is a mandatory reporter who must report suspected abuse, neglect, exploitation, or misappropriation according to facility policy and the chain of command.
+Immediate reporting protects the resident and lets the facility and required authorities respond.

 Concern-to-Action Guide